The Golden Orchard

 Two other buildings are shown on the southern block in the 1930 Particulars and in her will made February 1925 Gertrude Kate Roscoe describes “my two bungalows Perivale and Sleepy Hollow, both on The Golden Orchard Estate, Steeple Morden to my beloved husband Francis Aiken [sic] Roscoe”.
 She directed that half the rent received each year for the two properties should be paid to her brother Ernest William Huson.
 Other mention of those two bungalow names has yet to be found.

-The main house was likely built between 1894-1901 and was demolished in the late 1930s and replaced by The White House, which in turn was to become the site of the modern Woodland Grange at 66 Hay Street.
+The red brick residence, likely built between 1894-1901 was demolished in the late 1938-39 and replaced by a substantial and fashionable dwelling, which in time was called The White House.
+Later this became the site of the modern Woodland Grange at 66 Hay Street.
 The fate of the thatched cottage is unknown.
 Both bungalows appear to have been demolished?

 The Golden Orchard Sold